Fellsmarch/ENCE260-Battleships/README.txt

         Screens:
             - Attack screen: Attacker can position and shoot their shot.
-                             Attack screen will also display hits as a solid light and misses as a flashing light.
+                             Attack screen will also display previous hits as a solid light and misses as a flashing light.

             - Defending screen: Defender will be shown their placed ships.
-                                Ships will flash if they have been hit by opponent.
+                                Ships will flash at a position if it has been hit by opponent.
                                 No buttons will function, defender must wait for opponents shot.

         Steps: